 There are more than 700 islands in the Bahamas, but the vast majority of travelers never get beyond the mega resorts of New Providence (home to Nassau), Paradise, and Grand Bahama islands.
 That means there are plenty of lightly trafficked “Out Islands” to choose from for off-the-beaten-path beach vacations.
 For glassy, gem-colored water, condo-free beaches, affordable accommodations, and some the best sailing grounds in the world, head to Staniel Cay, a two-square-mile island within the Exuma Cays.

 Most of the action on Staniel Cay centers around the friendly Staniel Cay Yacht Club, where yachters and landlubbers alike stay, dine, and congregate.
 Here you can rent 13- and 17-foot boats that will allow you to cruise to some of the uninhabited islets nearby, see marine life like nurse sharks, and visit with the famous swimming pigs of Big Major Cay, which paddle out to sea in hopes of getting a handout from sailors.
 You can also rent snorkel gear to use at Thunderball Grotto, a natural fishbowl featured in the James Bond film Thunderball.
 Diving, kayaking, and fishing are other options.

-Where to stay: The Yacht Club offers waterfront cottages and suites from $185 a night, room only.
+Where to stay: The Yacht Club offers waterfront cottages and suites.
 All-inclusive packages are also available.

 Fernando de Noronha, Brazil